ckeditor/ckeditor5/docs/framework/architecture/core-editor-architecture.md

 enableBold();
 ```

-The command will now be disabled as long as you do not {@link module:utils/emittermixin~Emitter#off off} this listener, regardless of how many times `someCommand.refresh()` is called.
+The command will now be blocked as long as you do not {@link module:utils/emittermixin~Emitter#off off} this listener, regardless of how many times `someCommand.refresh()` is called.

-By default, editor commands are disabled when the editor is in the {@link module:core/editor/editor~Editor#isReadOnly read-only} mode.
+By default, editor commands are blocked when the editor is in the {@link module:core/editor/editor~Editor#isReadOnly read-only} mode.
 However, if your command does not change the editor data and you want it to stay enabled in the read-only mode, you can set the {@link module:core/command~Command#affectsData `affectsData`} flag to `false`:

 ```js
 class MyAlwaysEnabledCommand extends Command {